-- (9) American Foreign and Domestic Policy Track: This track provides an in-depth analysis of foreign and domestic policies of the United States after the post-WWII period.
-Students should expect to learn the complex interconnections between domestic and foreign policies and identify the domestic determinants of the U.S. foreign policy. - (3) IA 212 United States Foreign Policy 1945-Present (3) GOVT 270 Public Policy and the Political - Processes (An upper division course in the field and/or instructor permission) OR GOVT 250 Basic Issues of American Govern- - HIST 159 Basic Issues of American Government (An upper division course in the field and/or instructor permission) History of U.S. Foreign Relations
+American Foreign and Domestic Policy Track

+This track provides an in-depth analysis of foreign and domestic policies of the United States after the post-WWII period.
+Students should expect to learn the complex interconnections between domestic and foreign policies and identify the domestic determinants of the U.S. foreign policy.

+IA 212 United States Foreign Policy 1945-Present

+GOVT 270 Public Policy and the Political Processes

+(An upper division course in the field and/

+or instructor permission) OR

+GOVT 250 Basic Issues of American Government (An

+upper division course in the field and/or

+instructor permission)

+GOVT 249A Middle East Politics and the U.S.

+HIST 159 History of U.S. Foreign Relations

+GOVT 270 GOVT 250 GOVT 249A

-(9) Middle East Studies Track:
+(3) HIST 159 History of U.S. Middle East Studies Track